ethereum/remix-ide/docs/index.rst

 =====================================

 **Remix IDE** is used for the entire journey of smart contract development by users at every knowledge level.
-It requires no setup, fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
+It requires no setup, fosters a fast development cycle, and has a rich set of plugins with intuitive GUIs.
-The IDE comes in 2 flavors (web app or desktop app) and as a VSCode extension.
+The IDE comes in two flavors (web app or desktop app) and as a VSCode extension.

 **Remix Online IDE**, see: `https://remix.ethereum.org <https://remix.ethereum.org>`__

 Supported browsers: Firefox, Chrome, Brave.
-We do not support Remix's use on tablets or mobile devices.
+We do not support use of Remix on tablets or mobile devices.

 **Remix Desktop IDE**, see releases: `https://github.com/ethereum/remix-desktop/releases <https://github.com/ethereum/remix-desktop/releases>`__

-**Ethereum-Remix** a VSCode extension, see `here <https://marketplace.visualstudio.com/items?itemName=RemixProject.ethereum-remix>`__.
+**Ethereum Remix**, the VSCode extension, see `here <https://marketplace.visualstudio.com/items?itemName=RemixProject.ethereum-remix>`__.
-The documentation for the VSCode extension is located `here <https://github.com/ethereum/remix-vscode#ethereum-remix-project-extension-for-visual-studio-code>`__.
+Documentation for the VSCode extension is located `here <https://github.com/ethereum/remix-vscode#ethereum-remix-project-extension-for-visual-studio-code>`__.

 Remix Project
 ~~~~~~~~~~~~~
 Remix IDE is part of the `Remix Project <https://github.com/ethereum/remix-project>`__ which also includes the
-`Remix Plugin Engine <https://github.com/ethereum/remix-plugin>`__ and `Remix Libraries <https://github.com/ethereum/remix-project/tree/master/libs#remix-libraries>`__: low-level tools for wider use.
+`Remix Plugin Engine <https://github.com/ethereum/remix-plugin>`__ and `Remix Libraries <https://github.com/ethereum/remix-project/tree/master/libs#remix-libraries>`__, which are low-level tools for wider use.

-Remix-IDE is available
+Remix IDE is available
 at `remix.ethereum.org <https://remix.ethereum.org>`__ and more information can be found in these
 docs.
 Our IDE tool is available at `our GitHub repository
 <https://github.com/ethereum/remix-project>`__.

 This set of documents covers instructions on how to use Remix.